MiguelAlho/LearningChallenge2018/PITCHME.md

 * watch a presentation while you cook
 * toilet reading

+NOTE:
+* Learning requires focus.
+You can't focus if you mix activities that require attention.
+* Multitasking is expensive
+* Consider only activities that do not require great attention
+* consider mixing senses (amygdala is connected to the hippocampus)

 ---

 ### Mix it into work

 On the job, deliberately

+* katas
 * tutorials
 * Q&A
 * blog post reading and indexing